JohannHenning/.dotfiles/README.md

   Basically a fzf finder on steroids built for fish.
   Just run `omf install https://github.com/PatrickF1/fzf.fish` and ensure your `fish` and `fd` config's are _stowed_.
+  > PS this is now part of the normal config

 ###### zoxide [intall](https://github.com/ajeetdsouza/zoxide)